This section will give you an idea of how much it will cost to be a student here and the various ways that Girton College and the University can help.

 The Cambridge Bursary Scheme offers non-repayable Bursaries of up to £3,500 per year (up to £5,600 for some mature students and care leavers), dependent on household income.
 There is no limit to the number of bursaries available and you’re automatically considered for a Cambridge Bursary if you’re financially assessed by your student finance authority.
 See the Cambridge Bursary Scheme website for more information.

-Financial support for Overseas students is limited and is primarily available via the Cambridge Trusts.
+Financial support for international students is limited and is primarily available via the Cambridge Trusts.
 Few full undergraduate scholarships are available – most support if a partial contribution and is means tested.

 The College can offer grants and loans to students who experience unexpected financial problems.
 We also have a fund to help with academic expenses and we provide grants towards the cost of University language courses.
 Find out more